Archive for the ‘Millionaire’ category

 Now I think 5 million or more would be a lot of money!

-Yes, now I realize that not only do I have to have money from my investment earning to spend, but I would also need a part of it to invest back into investments, so the portfolio could keep up with inflation.
-I also realize the 5 million might not be enough, and 10 or 20 million may be a much better numbers!
+Yes, now I realize that not only do I have to have money from my investment earnings to spend, but I would also need a part of it to invest back into investments, so the portfolio could keep up with inflation.
+I also realize the 5 million might not be enough, and 10 or 20 million may be a much better number!

 What do you think a lot of money is?